 What’s the end goal?

 Do you want your kids to be able to get into the best colleges?
-That’s going to be a very different look to your homeschooling than somebody who’s really more prioritizing my kids and my family.
+That’s going to be a very different look to your homeschooling than somebody who’s prioritizing their kids and family time.

-We value a lot of the creative side of things, or we want to experience a lot of things there.
+We value the creative side of things and we want to experience a lot of things there.
 It’s just different and there’s not good or bad to it.

 Of course, each one has its advantages and disadvantages.
 But take the time to dream, to really think about why you’re homeschooling, and what you hope to accomplish, and what you’d like your life and your family life to look like.